French Riviera

 Color bomb

-The vibrant, colorful landscape of the Coast is a timeless hallmark and a reason why this place can feel like home to residents and visitors alike -a joyful, lively home.
-Like an orange dripping its juice, the Riviera drips a rainbow of colors spanning over the entire spectrum: green for the olive and pine trees, the cypresses and well-trimmed villa gardens; yellow for the blinding sunlight, sandy beaches, and ocher buildings; pink for the old fortifications; fuchsia and carmine for its flowers; red and purple for the flaming sunsets; black and silver for its starry nights…Writers and painters felt deeply moved by the sensation of this color explosion.
-When Matisse realized he was going to have “this light every single day” he could not believe his “good fortune”; Nietzsche regretted for not being able “to send some of the coloring of Nice” to his friends.
-Prosper Mérimée, Virginia Woolf, Alexandre Dumas, Scott Fitzgerald are some of the artists who made similar remarks in their travel notes.
+The vibrant, colorful landscape of the Coast is a timeless hallmark and a reason why this place feels like home to residents and visitors alike—a joyful, lively home.
+Like an orange dripping its juice, the Riviera drips a rainbow of colors spanning the entire spectrum: green for the olive and pine trees, the cypresses, and well-trimmed villa gardens; yellow for the blinding sunlight, sandy beaches, and ocher buildings; pink for the old fortifications; fuchsia and carmine for its flowers; red and purple for the flaming sunsets; black and silver for its starry nights… Writers and painters felt deeply moved by the sensation of this color explosion.
+Matisse, upon realizing he would have “this light every single day,” couldn’t believe his “good fortune”; Nietzsche regretted not being able “to send some of the coloring of Nice” to his friends.
+Prosper Mérimée, Virginia Woolf, Alexandre Dumas, Scott Fitzgerald—artists who made similar remarks in their travel notes.

 Belle Époque